-Satellite and digital T.V.
+Satellite and digital TV

-We cannot give permission to install a satellite dish if:
+Similarly, we cannot give permission to install a satellite dish if: